School of Health and Social Care Research and Integrity (SHSC ethics) Committee

 Training modules on Research Integrity Code of Conduct processes are available via Moodle Community using your Edinburgh Napier University ID:

 It is important to download the School of Health & Social Care Ethics Handbook for specific guidance and information on how to complete the SHSC ethics application.

 Does my study require ethical review?

-If you are uncertain whether your study requires ethical review or not, please consult the Checklist and submit to the committee administrator (firstname.lastname@example.org) prior to completing the full ethics application.
+If you are uncertain whether your study requires ethical review or not, please contact firstname.lastname@example.org prior to completing the full ethics application.